In this section

 What is Angelman syndrome (AS)?

-People with Angelman syndrome (AS) have mental retardation, severe speech problems, stiff arm movements, and a stiff, uncoordinated walk.
+People with Angelman syndrome (AS) have an intellectual disability, severe speech problems, stiff arm movements, and a stiff, uncoordinated walk.
 They may have seizures and often have inappropriate outbursts of laughter.
 Angelman syndrome results when a baby inherits both copies of chromosome #15 from the father (rather than one from the mother and one from the father).

 What is Prader-Willi syndrome (PWS)?